sheisc/COMP9024/Graphs/FordFulkersonMF/README.md

 |:-------------:|
 | <img src="diagrams/GlobalMaximum.png" width="100%" height="100%"> |

-Reversed edges allow for the possibility of "undoing" or "reversing" flow in future iterations.

 Augmented paths can contain reversed edges (the red edges in the following diagrams) added during the algorithm.